foldda/charian/README.md

 ## The solution and the challenge - universal data transport

-As we know, using the Post Office is convenient and cost-effective because the standard parcel processing meets the various requirements of its clients, such as posting of goods of different shapes and sizes, and the shared, common logistics and freight system helps cut down the cost.
+As we know, using the Post Office is convenient and cost-effective for posting goods of different shapes and sizes, because the standard parcel processing can meet the client's wide range of requirements, and the shared logistics and freight system helps cut down the cost.

 <div align='center'>
 <img src='img/Post-office-system.png' width='550' align='center'>